Exeter is getting ready for a stroke of genius and a brush with greatness as one of the city’s biggest events of the year draws ever closer.

-This is a chance for people who live, work and study in Exeter to broaden their horizons and immerse themselves in what promises to be the most innovative, eye-catching and thought-provoking festival to date.
+This is a chance for students living in Exeter as well as those who live and work in the city to broaden their horizons and immerse themselves in what promises to be the most innovative, eye-catching and thought-provoking festival to date.

 And chances are, if you aren’t an art fan at the start of the event, you will be a firm follower by the end of it!
 Many a ‘culture vulture’ has been converted to this new hobby later in life, having never previously had the time or inclination to check out what the art world had to offer them.

 Conversely, if you are already passionate about art or studying the subject at university, you can still expect to be captivated by new ideas, methods and processes, from which you can take inspiration.

 Organisers are still putting the finishing touches to the full schedule, so here is just a small taste of what Art Week Exeter has in store for the 2018 festival:

 A brand-new feature for this year, Art Week Exeter has joined forces with Princesshay to host events, workshops and exhibitions in an unused shop unit on Paris Street, in the heart of the city.

 Visitors can expect a delightfully-eclectic range of work that is billed as a ‘Left Bank’ ambience.
 Artists have been showing off and selling their work in the run-up to the main event and have been invited to exhibit in the AWEsome Art Space.

 A centrepiece by celebrated local artist Peter Randall Page will take centre stage to celebrate the 250th anniversary of the Royal Academy.

 Peter has a devoted fan base which grew in Exeter and Devon and took on a life of its own further afield when his reputation grew.